alefabris91/Dynamical-PLDA/README.md

   They allow to exploit DPLDA models for applications of face identification, both closed-set and open-set.

-  If you want to delve deeper into the model's internal functioning, EM_estimateLong_OL_parfor.m and identifyLongKalman_MO_parfor.m deal with model identification and inference.
+  If you want to delve deeper into the model's internal functioning, EM_estimate.m and identification.m deal with model identification and inference.

   Kalman.m contains routines related to Kalman filtering.